-With patience and continued effort, your child will go from sitting, to standing, and then to walking on ice.
+With patience, continued effort, and parental encouragement, your child will go from sitting, to standing, and then to walking on ice.
 Soon they will be gliding across the ice with a smile of accomplishment on their face!

 - Are there strategies to help my child progress more quickly from learn-to-skate into figure skating?